lkuper/dissertation/talks/defense.md

 So, using that approach, say, to split a vector like this one and then fork computations that operate on each part of it, the Haskell type system is powerful enough to ensure at compile time that neither of the forked computations can access the original complete vector.
 This is in our PLDI paper, and it's in our not-yet-released version of LVish.

-And, I've shown how we can bring LVar-style threshold reads to the setting of convergent replicated data types in distributed cloud storage systems.
+And, finally, I've shown how we can bring LVar-style threshold reads to the setting of convergent replicated data types in distributed cloud storage systems.
 And so we can have LVars not only across the landscape but also in the cloud!
 (By the way, I've been talking to people who are working on implementing this -- ask me about it later.)

 ## (34. final slide)

 So, to sum up, lattice-based data structures are a general and practical unifying abstraction for deterministic and quasi-deterministic parallel and distributed programming.

+I want to say thanks to a few people specifically: my advisor, of course, Ryan Newton; my committee, Amr Sabry, Larry Moss, and Chung-chieh Shan; and my collaborators Aaron Turon and Neel Krishnaswami, and Sam Tobin-Hochstadt, all of whom might as well be committee members also, so this was truly a group effort.

 And this is where you can go to read a draft of my dissertation and give feedback!